 Track where feature requests came from and build an engaged user base

-Creating a roadmap built on real feedback, however, takes the guesswork out of the process.
+Creating a product roadmap built on real product feedback from users, however, takes the guesswork out of the process.
 A carefully created roadmap is more likely to lead to success and keep customers happy.
 It might be quite a challenge to find the middle ground between trying to keep customers happy and building a realistic roadmap.
 We hope that following tips will help you with just that – building a realistic roadmap based on a feature tracking system.

 Why should you have a feature request tracking system?